For background task processing and deferred execution in Python with Django, Webdevelopers and system admins can try out Celery.

 Asynchronous mass email delivery, clickstreams like the number of hotels being watched or the number of likes, image resizing, video processing, connecting to third-party APIs, enhancing the user experience by executing tasks in the background rather than in the request-response loop, or executing a large number of queries on a database for reporting… these are some of the scenarios in which you might want to use distributed job queues in order to scale your application.
 Job queues also separate the tasks to execute in real-time from those to be scheduled for later.
 There are many use cases in which job queues help you achieve better user experiences.
 This article introduces readers to the use of Celery to leverage this in Python and Django applications.

-Celery is based on distributed message-passing for asynchronous task queues/job queues.
+It is based on distributed message-passing for asynchronous task queues/job queues.
 It is capable of supporting both real-time operations as well as scheduled jobs.
 The tasks can be run on a single worker or multiple workers concurrently, to take advantage of multi-processing.
-Celery provides a powerful and flexible interface for defining, executing, managing and monitoring tasks.
+It provides a powerful and flexible interface for defining, executing, managing and monitoring tasks.
 A Celery system can consist of multiple workers and brokers, yielding high availability and horizontal scaling.
-Celery is suitable for applications that need to achieve any of the following:
+It is suitable for applications that need to achieve any of the following:

 Step 1: The AMQP receives a task from the client, which may be a Web app or a Python program.